paramaggarwal/blog/content/switching-a-light-bulb-with-an-arduino/index.md

 ---
-title: "Switching a Light Bulb with an Arduino"
+title: 'Switching a Light Bulb with an Arduino'
-description: "I had wanted to try this out since long.
+description: 'I had wanted to try this out since long.
 The most basic way was to use a simple relay.
-When the coil is energised, it pulls the contact towards itself, and establishes a connection so that the bulb…"
+When the coil is energised, it pulls the contact towards itself, and establishes a connection so that the bulb…'
-date: "2016-02-17T17:06:45.612Z"
+date: '2016-02-17T17:06:45.612Z'
 categories:
   - IoT
   - DIY Projects
   - Arduino